 As of June 30, 2020, we had cash, cash equivalents and marketable securities of \$156.0 million.
-We currently intend to use the net proceeds from this offering and the concurrent private placement, together with our existing cash and cash equivalents, as follows:
+We currently intend to use the net proceeds from this offering and the concurrent private placements, together with our existing cash and cash equivalents as follows:

-- · approximately \$27.0 million to fund the development of our IRAK4 through the completion of our planned Phase 1 clinical trial; - approximately \$24.0 million to fund the development of our IRAKIMiD program through the completion of our planned Phase 1 clinical - approximately \$28.9 million to fund the development of our STAT3 program through the completion of our planned Phase 1 clinical trial; - the remainder, if any, to fund the continued expansion of our platform technology, preclinical studies for research stage programs, working capital, and other general corporate purposes.
+- approximately \$ million to fund the development of our IRAK4 through the completion of our planned Phase 1 clinical trial; - approximately \$ million to fund the development of our IRAKIMiD program through the completion of our planned Phase 1 clinical trial; - approximately \$ million to fund the development of our STAT3 program through the completion of our planned Phase 1 clinical trial; and - the remainder, if any, to fund the continued expansion of our platform technology, preclinical studies for research stage programs, working capital, and other general corporate purposes.

-Based on our current plans, we believe our existing cash and cash equivalents and marketable securities, as well as the upfront collaboration payment of \$150.0 million we expect to receive from Sanofi in August 2020, together with the net proceeds from this offering and the concurrent private placement, will be sufficient to fund our operations beyond early 2025.
+Based on our current plans, we believe our existing cash and cash equivalents and marketable securities, together with the net proceeds from this offering and the concurrent private placements, will be sufficient to fund our operations through .

-This expected use of the net proceeds from this offering and the concurrent private placement represents our intentions based upon our current plans and business conditions, which could change in the future as our plans and business conditions evolve.
+This expected use of the net proceeds from this offering and the concurrent private placements represents our intentions based upon our current plans and business conditions, which could change in the future as our plans and business conditions evolve.
 For example, we may use a portion of the net proceeds for the acquisition of businesses or technologies to continue to build our pipeline, our research and development capabilities and our intellectual property position, although we currently have no agreements, commitments or understandings with respect to any such transaction.
-As of the date of this prospectus, we cannot predict with certainty all of the particular uses for the net proceeds to be received upon the completion of this offering and the concurrent private placement or the amounts that we will actually spend on the uses set forth above.
+As of the date of this prospectus, we cannot predict with certainty all of the particular uses for the net proceeds to be received upon the completion of this offering and the concurrent private placements or the amounts that we will actually spend on the uses set forth above.
 The amounts and timing of our actual expenditures may vary significantly depending on numerous factors, including the progress of our research and development, the status of and results from non-clinical studies or clinical trials we may commence in the future, as well as any collaborations that we may enter into with third parties for our product candidates or strategic opportunities that become available to us, and any unforeseen cash needs.
-As a result, our management will retain broad discretion over the allocation of the net proceeds from this offering and the concurrent private placement.
+As a result, our management will retain broad discretion over the allocation of the net proceeds from this offering and the concurrent private placements.

-Pending our use of proceeds from this offering and the concurrent private placement, we intend to invest the net proceeds in a variety of capital preservation instruments, including short-term, investment-grade, interest-bearing instruments and U.S. government securities.
+Pending our use of proceeds from this offering and the concurrent private placements, we intend to invest the net proceeds in a variety of capital preservation instruments, including short-term, investment-grade, interest-bearing instruments and U.S. government securities.